Home > About Pacifica > FAQ

 When will I be notified about admission and financial aid?

-Admissions decision letters will be mailed late December for Early Decision applicants and in early March for regular action applicants.
+Admissions decision letters will be mailed late December for Early Decision Applicants and in early March for Regular Decision Applicants.
 Late admission may be an option if space is available.

 What languages are offered?